realnikolaj/comsocsci2022group6/Assignment2/Part1.md

 We also see a mention of Citron Research for the Palantir stock TF-IDF, who announced they would initiate a short position on Palantir in late 2020.

+IDF makes the top terms more informative, because it takes into account how many other documents contain that term and therefore gives a measure of specificity.
+This is good because this is exactly the opposite what we saw with the generic words produced by TF and if these words are mentioned across many documents their TF-IDF score will be lowered, so more unique but still frequent terms gets a higher score.

 6. Visualize the results in a Wordcloud and comment your results (follow the instrutions in Week 6, Exercise 4).